sandersaares/DocumentAuthoring/docs/Contributor.md

 In Visual Studio Code, there is a Sync button on the status bar.
 Click this button to perform both a pull and a push, synchronizing your offline and online copies in both directions.
 The screenshot above shows the sync button, with labels indicating 0 commits waiting to be pulled from the fork and 3 commits waiting to be pushed to the fork.

-Tip: [GitHub Desktop](https://desktop.github.com/) is an app that simplifies many common Git operations when working with an offline clone.
-You can freely mix GitHub Desktop, Visual Studio Code and command-line Git operations, depending on which app provides the most user-friendly experience for your desired operation.

 # Submit a pull request when ready

 Once you have adjusted the contents of your fork to include your contribution, [submit a Pull Request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) in the document owner's repository.
 In the pull request, reference the upstream repository as "base" and the downstream repository as "head".